Agriculture & Natural Resources

 The conditions for enrollment and participation within the Agriculture & Natural Resources Academy (participation in educational excursions, site hosted SAE's, participation in competitions, etc.) include the following:

-- Make a commitment to the Agriculture & Natural Resources Academy - Use must be properly tagged as an ANR student
+- Make a commitment to the Agriculture & Natural Resources Academy - Use must be in at least one ANR course per school year

 - Follow the suggested course sequence and complete at least one ANR Academy course per school year - This is necessary to be an active member within the CSTO (CV FFA)

-- Maintain a satisfactory grade point average while accumulating credits to satisfy the graduation requirement It is expected that students maintain at least a 2.0 GPA, the minimum for academic eligibility
+- Maintain a satisfactory grade point average while accumulating credits to satisfy the graduation requirements.
+It is expected that students maintain at least a 2.0 GPA, the minimum for academic eligibility

 - It is expected that students successfully attend & complete course credits at each grade level